Miserlou/RJModules/README.md

   * Ghetto Pog - Bootleg of EHX POG module
   * ~Playable Chord - turn a note into a chord!~
   * ~Brick Wall Limiter~
+  * Multi-Tap Delay (lol that super expensive digital one)
+  * Slapback Delay

 ## Building